Jimmy Carter's engagement with Ruhollah Khomeini: November 1978 – January 1979

-A declassified cable shows that on 9 November 1978, William H. Sullivan, then-US ambassador to Iran alerted the Carter administration of the Shah being "doomed".
-Sullivan stated that the US should get Iran's Shah and his most senior generals to exit the country, and construct an agreement between secondary commanders and Ruhollah Khomeini.
+A declassified cable shows that on 9 November 1978, William H. Sullivan, then-US ambassador to Iran, alerted the Carter administration that the Shah was "doomed".
+Sullivan stated that the US should get the Shah and his most senior generals to leave the country, and construct an agreement between junior commanders and Ruhollah Khomeini.
+Sullivan's suggestion initially caused his relationship with Carter "to go sour", but Carter later reluctantly conceded that the situation was untenable.
 In January 1979, General Robert E. Huyser was dispatched to Iran.
-According to the narrative of Carter's government, Huyser was sent to promise US support for the Shah.
-However, the declassified reports show that Huyser was in fact sent to Iran in order to prevent the Iranian military leaders from orchestrating a coup in order to save the Shah.
+Per the BBC, the reports show that Huyser was sent to Iran in order to prevent the Iranian military leaders from orchestrating a coup against civilian prime minister Shapour Bakhtiar in an effort to save the Shah.
 He was also reportedly tasked with convincing the Iranian military leaders to meet Mohammad Beheshti, Khomeini's second in command.
-Huyser was soon faced with accusations of neutralizing the Iranian military and for paving the way for Khomeini's ascension to power.
+Huyser was soon faced with accusations of neutralising the Iranian military and for paving the way for Khomeini's ascension to power.
 However, Huyser himself always strongly denied these claims.
 Huyser's reports to Washington have not yet been published.
-In the meantime, US ambassador William Sullivan actively worked behind the scenes in order to undermine the Shah's Prime Minister, Shapour Bakhtiar:
+In the meantime, US ambassador William Sullivan actively worked behind the scenes in order to undermine Prime Minister Bakhtiar:

-On 9 January 1979, David L. Aaron told to Zbigniew Brzezinski to target Bakhtiar with a military coup and then form a deal between Iran's military leaders and Khomeini's entourage which would remove the Shah from power.
+On 9 January 1979, David L. Aaron told Zbigniew Brzezinski that he believed the "best that can result" would be a military coup against Bakhtiar and then a deal between Iran's military leaders and Khomeini's entourage which would remove the Shah from power.
 On 14 January 1979, with the Shah's government still in power, Cyrus Vance sent a message to the American embassies in France and Iran:

 On 15 January 1979, Warren Zimmermann, an official of Carter's government in France, met with Ebrahim Yazdi in Paris.
 Zimmermann met with Yazdi on two more occasions in Paris, the last meeting being on 18 January 1979.
 Meanwhile, on 16 January 1979, Mohammad Reza Pahlavi had left Iran; suffering from terminal cancer, he had been told by Carter a few days earlier, on 11 January 1979, to "leave promptly".

 On 27 January 1979, Khomeini told the US just weeks before the overthrow of Mohammad Reza Pahlavi's government:

-In mid-to-late January 1979, according to the declassified documents, Carter's government de facto admitted that it would have no issues with the abolishment of the Iranian monarchy and its military, whom were having daily talks with Huyser — as long as the eventual result would come gradually and in a controlled way.
-Khomeini and his entourage now realized that Carter had discarded Mohammad Reza Pahlavi.
+In mid-to-late January 1979, according to the declassified documents, Carter's government admitted that the military, whom were having daily talks with Huyser, would have "no fundamental problems" with the abolishment of the monarchy — as long as the eventual result would come gradually and in a controlled way.
+Khomeini and his entourage took this as a de facto admittance that Carter had discarded Mohammad Reza Pahlavi.